Royal Oak Arms Hotel: Heritage listing

 The Royal Oak Arms Inn is historically significant as a building that has stood for over 135 years within the centre of Paterson.
 The use of the building has changed to suit the needs of the town.
 The history of the building is strongly linked to the original settlement of Paterson and with its subsequent growth and development.
-It begun as a residence for the convict surgeon, was used as an inn, hotel, bank, small store and residence as the township developed.
+It began as a residence for the convict surgeon, was used as an inn, hotel, bank, small store and residence as the township developed.
 The Royal Oak Arms Inn is significant as an example of early Georgian architecture within the townscape of Paterson.
 Located in a key position in the town of Paterson, the building forms a part of the townscape group with the hotel, Court House, Post Office and Church.
 It is an important element in the vista down Duke Street.
 The Royal Oak Arms Inn is socially significant as a landmark for the people and township of Paterson.
 It forms part of the image of Paterson, and image that lies with the original settlement and the growth that followed.
 The early twentieth century additions have altered the character of the building slightly but not adversely affected its appearance within the streetscape.

 Royal Oak Arms Hotel was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Royal Oak Arms Inn is historically significant as a building that has stood for over 135 years within the centre of Paterson.
 The use of the building has changed to suit the needs of the town.
 The history of the building is strongly linked to the original settlement of Paterson and with its subsequent growth and development.
-It begun as a residence for the convict surgeon, was used as an inn, hotel, bank, small store and residence as the township developed.
+It began as a residence for the convict surgeon, was used as an inn, hotel, bank, small store and residence as the township developed.
 The Royal Oak Arms Inn is socially significant as a landmark for the people and township of Paterson.
 It forms part of the image of Paterson, and image that lies with the original settlement and the growth that followed.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The Royal Oak Arms Inn is significant as an example of early Georgian architecture within the townscape of Paterson.
 Located in a key position in the town of Paterson, the building forms a part of the townscape group with the hotel, Court House, Post Office and Church.
 It is an important element in the vista down Duke Street.